marcolivierbouch/XReplyGPT/README.md

 ## Disclaimer

-The XReplyGuy Chrome Extension is an unofficial tool and is not affiliated with Twitter.
+The XReplyGPT Chrome Extension is an unofficial tool and is not affiliated with Twitter.
 Use it responsibly and ensure that the generated replies align with Twitter's community guidelines and policies.